 With the hardest cycling behind, you head towards your goal of Tynemouth.
 The route then follows a pleasant green route leading over numerous bridges and old railway viaducts and affording great views of the countryside.
 On reaching the Newcastle Quayside you’ll see the impressive Baltic Arts Centre on the Gateshead bank just across the Blinking Eye Millennium Bridge.
 Continuing on the northern bank of the Tyne The Cycle Hub is situated on your right and the perfect place for a well-earned cuppa and a slice of delicious homemade cake.
 It’s dedicated to the cyclist and also the home of Saddle Skedaddle – if you catch up during office hours, why not come and say hello?
 Waving goodbye, you complete your final few miles of the coast to coast alongside the River Tyne to Tynemouth.

 Congratulations – you’ve just Skedaddled the Coast to Coast!

 We’ll meet you in Tynemouth and load your bikes up for the return trip to either Newcastle or Penrith.

-This holiday uses part of the National Cycle Network operated by Sustrans, a charity devoted to promoting the use of sustainable transport.
 The route follows quiet country lanes, cycleways and paths including sections on old railway lines with gravel or cinder surface.